WATCH: Exhausted doctor collapses while attending patients amid China's Covid surge

 Story highlights

-In a video shared by the UK-based media outlet, the Telegraph, a video showed a doctor collapsing on the floor while treating patients.
+A video shared by the UK-based media outlet, the Telegraph, showed a doctor collapsing on the floor while treating patients.
 In the 93-second clip, a woman is seen expressing concerns to a doctor while he attends to patients and a young child.
 The doctor appeared evidently exhausted.

-In a video shared by the UK-based media outlet, the Telegraph, a video showed a doctor collapsing on the floor while treating patients.
+A video shared by the UK-based media outlet, the Telegraph, showed a doctor collapsing on the floor while treating patients.
 In the 93-second clip, a woman is seen expressing concerns to a doctor while he attends to patients and a young child.
 The doctor appeared evidently exhausted.

 As China battles a COVID-19 wave in the wake of regulations being loosened, videos showing hundreds of Chinese gathered in lines outside clinics and hospitals have now gone viral.
 In various Chinese cities, there is an emergency due to understaffed hospitals and a lack of medicines and ventilators.

-In a video shared by the UK-based media outlet, the Telegraph, a video showed a doctor collapsing on the floor while treating patients.
+A video shared by the UK-based media outlet, the Telegraph, showed a doctor collapsing on the floor while treating patients.

 In the 93-second clip, a woman is seen expressing concerns to a doctor while he attends to patients and a young child.
 The doctor appeared obviously exhausted.